FuelLabs/sway-applications/escrow/SPECIFICATION.md

 #### `create_escrow()`

 1. Any user that creates an escrow is automatically considered the seller
-2. Creating an escrow requires collateral as payment for a possible arbitration
+2. Creating an escrow requires depositing collateral as payment for a possible arbitration
 3. When creating an escrow the seller can choose any assets that they are willing to take as payment from the buyer

 #### `propose_arbiter()`